8ta4/spam/DONTREADME.md

 Shuffling gives you a guarantee: The final message is either the result of two consecutive wins in a positionally unbiased competition, or the survivor of the 10-challenge tournament.

+> Does the `judge` edit the message?

+No.

+The `judge`'s role is to simulate the recipient.
+A recipient is blind to your intent behind the message.

+The `editor`'s role is to refine the message to align with that intent.

+If I gave the `judge` your intent, it could corrupt its simulation of the recipient.

 > Does the `judge` vote multiple times per challenge?

 No. The `judge` makes a single call for each challenge.